RKKoranteng/blog/_posts/2024-10-28-master-the-basics.md

 ### Summary
 If you want your Agile transformation to actually stick, don’t rush.
 Slow down, learn the basics, and create a strong foundation.
 It’s like learning to skate; you must master balance before you can advance to the tricks.
 With a solid start, your team will be ready to take on challenges, adapt to change, and crush it every step of the way. **Start with the basics because the simplest steps often lead to the most profound changes.**

-🚀 Would you like ideas for specific pilot projects or Agile tools to kickstart your journey?
+🚀 Reach out if you need help with Agile transformation for your database team.

  [☎️ Schedule a call with me!](https://calendly.com/rkkoranteng/free-consultation)